Young Artists Competition

 The opportunity for a young musician to appear in concert as a soloist with a symphony orchestra is both extremely valuable and quite rare.
 The Meridian Symphony is proud to sponsor an annual Young Artist’s Competition, open to students through grade 12 from Southwest Idaho.

-Top winners in both junior and senior categories will perform with the Meridian Symphony during its spring concert on April 25, 2020.
+Top winners in both junior and senior categories will perform with the Meridian Symphony during its spring concert.
 Always an audience favorite, the concert showcases some of the amazing young talent in our area, is highly entertaining, and serves as an inspiration to other young musicians.

 Click here for competition guidelines.